adeutscher/core-tools/README.md

 If you are using a laptop, then you can use `battery` to display your remaining battery life.

+### Conky

+My `conky` display was made to support multiple systems with little to no reconfiguration.
+For more information on `conky`'s parameters, see the [conky directory](bash/conky).

 ### Network Connection Listing

 You can use the `connections-in` and `connections-out` functions to list all incoming and outgoing network connections not to localhost.